 Here we derive the wave-induced depth-integrated momentum fluxes, otherwise known as the radiation stress tensor S. These are the 2nd-order accurate momentum fluxes that can be derived from the linear solutions for surface gravity waves.
-These solutions for radiation stresses were derived in a series of papers my Longuet-Higgins and Stewart in 1960,1962.
+These solutions for radiation stresses were derived in a series of papers by Longuet-Higgins and Stewart in 1960,1962.
 Here we follow the derivation given in Longuet-Higgins and Stewart (1964).

-First to review we've considered the wave-induced mass flux M_S (3.1)
+First to review we've considered the following depth-integrated mean wave-induced quanatities, the energy flux and the mass-flux (Stokes drift).
+The wave-induced mass flux M_S (3.1)